nestybox/sysbox/docs/profiling.md

 ...
 ```

-Make sure you understand the subtleties between 'inuse_space' and
+Make sure you understand the subtleties between `inuse_space` and
-'alloc_space' as their semantics are different:
+`alloc_space` as their semantics are different:

 ```
 "go tool pprof has the option to show you either allocation counts